icon

 Winter tends to impact our mental, emotional, and physical health negatively.
 We NEED sunlight to function properly.
 And winter forces us inside while depleting daylight hours.
 The sun gives us essential vitamins and allows our bodies to produce serotonin and melatonin.
 Sun deprivation has many adverse effects on us, including:

-Winter can have a harsh impact on all aspects of our health, leading to the winter blues and possibly its more severe form, Seasonal Affective Disorder.
-This leaves us questioning how to take care in the winter season or how to stay happy during the winter months?
-While yes, self-care tips are helpful, they will do you no good if they're not implemented consistently throughout the harsh winter months.
+Winter can have a harsh impact on all aspects of our health.
+This time of year can lead to the winter blues and possibly its more severe form, Seasonal Affective Disorder.
+This leaves us questioning how to care for ourselves or stay happy during the winter months.
+While self-care tips are helpful, they will do no good if implemented inconsistently.

 What is self-care, and why is it important?

 Self-care is the act of taking care of one's mental, emotional, and physical well-being.
-This vague term has many applications as it can be as simple as brushing your teeth and exercising or as complex as seeking cognitive behavioral therapy.
-In short, self-care is the act of being mindful of your own needs and fulfilling them.
+This vague term has many applications.
+It can be as simple as brushing teeth and exercising or as complex as seeking cognitive behavioral therapy.
+In short, self-care is the act of being mindful of and fulfilling your own needs.

 "In the same way you wouldn't ignore the oil light on your car, you shouldn't ignore the cues your body is sending you."